termux/termux-gui/Protocol.md

 - bringTaskToFront: Shows a Task to the user if it wasn't already.
   - Parameters:
     - tid: The id of the Task to show.
 - setTheme: Sets the theme for the activity.
-It only applies to newly created Views, so this should be set before any Views are added.The color has to be specified as an RGBA888 integer (in hex literals 0xaabbggrr).
+It only applies to newly created Views, so this should be set before any Views are added.
+The color has to be specified as an RGBA888 integer (in hex literals 0xaabbggrr).
   - Parameters:
     - aid: The Activity id.
     - statusBarColor